53v3n3d4/Zukan-Icon-Theme/README.md

 - Menu `Sublime Text > Preferences > Browse packages...`
 - Then delete `file-type-icons` inside `Packages` folder

-## Icons not working
+## Icons that works depending on folder position

-The icons bellow will work if you rename `file-type-icons` folder to `zz-file-type-icons` and make it the last folder in `Packages` directory.
+- Poetry
 - Svg
-- sublime-theme, sublime-color-scheme, sublime-settings (Few json sublime extensions like `hidden-theme` works with no need to rename folder)
+- sublime-theme, sublime-color-scheme, sublime-settings... mostly sublime (Exceptions like `hidden-theme` works not depending on this condition)

-The icons bellow will not work even if you rename `file-type-icons` folder to `zzz-file-type-icons`
+## Icons that do not work

 - xml

 ## Notes
 - If rename `file-type-icons` to `v-file-type-icons`, and make the last folder in `Packages` directory, sublime icons will work